-An early attempt at developing a foundational model for medical imaging was proposed in MedSAM \cite{medsam}, where authors finetuned SAM on 200K image-mask pairs obtained from 11 modalities including ultrasound, using only bounding box prompts.
+An early attempt at developing a foundational model for medical imaging was proposed in MedSAM \cite{medsam}, where authors finetuned SAM on image-mask pairs obtained from 11 modalities including ultrasound, using only bounding box prompts.
 While MedSAM outperforms SAM on first prompt, it is still extremely inadequate, fails consistently with more clicks, and is often poorer than SAM on ultrasound data.
 This has prompted the community to speculate that either modality-specific or organ-specific models \cite{medperspectives} are the optimal granularity for foundation models to be of practical utility in the clinical community.

-With this motivation, we present SonoSAM: ultrasound modality-specific segment anything foundation model trained with a set of 200K ultrasound image-mask pairs.
+With this motivation, we present SonoSAM \cite{SonoSAM}: An ultrasound modality-specific segment anything foundation model trained with a set of $\approx200$k ultrasound image-mask pairs and tested on $\approx35$k ultrasound images.
+Specifically in Ultrasound imaging, the data can come as 2D, 2D+t or 3D acquisitions based on the probe and clinical applications.
+It is of utmost value to have a solution that can work on the different acquisition modes to enable practical utility of the work.
+To this effect, we present SonoSAMTrack that combines SonoSAM with state-of-the art tracking algorithms, to extend our model to 2D+t ultrasound datasets.

-The key contributions of our paper are as follows: \begin{itemize} \item a first of its kind foundational model exclusively for ultrasound images enabling promptable segmentation, \item extensions to 3-D (2-D + t) use-cases with SOTA tracking methods, \item demonstration of state-of-the-art performance on $8$ unseen ultrasound datasets, \item development of a deployable low footprint model with knowledge distillation.
+The key aspects of this work are as follows: \begin{itemize} \item a first of its kind foundational model exclusively for ultrasound images enabling promptable segmentation, \item extensions to 2-D + t ( 3D ) use-cases with SOTA tracking methods, \item demonstration of state-of-the-art performance on $7$ unseen ultrasound datasets, \item demonstration of reduction in time-saving with combined segmentation and tracking model on adult cardiac ultrasound datasets, \item development of a deployable low footprint model with knowledge distillation.

 \end{itemize}